a1v0/a1v0.de/draft-articles/disable-customer-registration-csm-portal-servicenow.md

 In the form, open the record in the Main Menu field (by default it's "CSM Header Menu").

 In the Menu Items list, set the Register link to `active=false` and you're all set.

+## 4. Create an email domain allowlist

+It sounds counter-intuitive: why should we create an allowlist for emails when we're trying to stop people from registering?

+The reason is that, should the world turn upside-down and somehow CSM registration is enabled again, you can limit the users who can register.

+Navigate to the System Properties table and search for `sn_ext_usr_reg.allowed_email_domains`.
+If no such property exists, create a new one of type `string`.

+Set the value as a comma-separated list (no spaces) of acceptable email domains.
+Since we're trying to stop people registering, it's best to keep this list as short as possible (without leaving it empty).
+One domain is sufficient, e.g. `a1v0.de` or `example.com` (don't include the @ symbol).